Benefits of self compassion for adhd women

 So what is Self Compassion?

-From these studies we know that the more self-compassion you have the less likely you are to be:
+Studies on neurotypical people show that the more self-compassion you have, the less likely you are to be:

 - feel satisfied with life